lewy192/README-Generator/createdREADME.md

-# Team Profile Generator
+# E-Commerce Backend
 ## Licence
 ![MIT](https://img.shields.io/badge/License-MIT-green.svg)

 ## Description

-My motivation for this project was: As a manager i want to be able to construct a visual representation of my team.
+My motivation for this project was: The gowth of E-Commerce over the past decade has been exponential with 2020 further emphasising its role in todays society.
+As a developer I want to ensure I am up to date with all the latest areas whgere clients could emerge from.
+Therefore building and practicing E-commerce backend was crucial to me.

-I built this project because It allows me to have a styled html page of my team built for me based on my CLI inputs.
+I built this project because k.

-This project solves the following problem Having to manually create the aforementioned page.
+This project solves the following problem k.

-From this project I learnt I shouldn't try to assign instance properties asynchronously.
+From this project I learnt Learnt about how important ORM's are in the backend development of an E-Commerce platform.

 ## Contents